Phileosopher/commonplace/body-firstaid.md

 ### Poison ivy

-Rub liquid dish soap onto the affected skin, then rinse after letting it sit
+Rub liquid dish soap onto the affected skin, then rinse after letting it sit.

 Apply a paste of baking soda and water directly to poison ivy

 ### General bug bites

+Before going anywhere, use DEET (diethyltoluamide, N,N-Diethyl-meta-toluamide, or N,N-Diethyl-3-methylbenzamide), which deters them through contacting it.

-Press a hot spoon onto the skin to break up the proteins that cause the itch
+Run the bite under hot water or press a hot spoon onto the skin to break up the proteins that cause the itch.

-Make an X on the bite with your fingernails
+Make an X on the bite with your fingernails.

-Apply scotch tape or nail polish to the area
+Apply scotch tape or nail polish to the area.

-Mix a teaspoon of Epsom salt into a cup of boiling water, cool down for twenty minutes, stir, then place on the bite
+Mix a teaspoon of Epsom salt into a cup of boiling water, cool down for twenty minutes, stir, then place on the bite.

 ### Mosquito bites

-Apply soap or white-out to the affected area
+Apply soap or white-out to the affected area.

-Rub a banana peel into the bite
+Rub a banana peel into the bite.

 ## Migraines and general headaches